Priyankasaggu11929/priyankasaggu11929.github.io/_posts/2020-05-23-Experience-applying-to-Outreachy.md

 ***How did you mentor help you during the application process?***

 <sub>My mentor *Daniel Garcia Moreno (danigm)* helped me thouroughly.
-From giving me pointers to getting started with the codebase on the very first day of the initial contribution period, to later giving me simple issues to actually getting started with it, then giving really nice thorough reviews even on all my contributions, he provided the best possible help that a mentor could get.
+From giving me pointers to getting started with the codebase on the very first day of the initial contribution period, to later giving me simple issues to actually getting started with it, then giving really nice thorough reviews even on all my small contributions, he provided the best possible help that a mentor could do.
 I thank him profusely for his time that he selflessly gave me through out the Outreachy internship period.
 I just can't thank him enough, in my words. :)</sub>

 <sub>*Daniel Mustieles García (dmustieles)* being the most kind person, he had always been a source of inspiration & motivation even after I finished my internship.</sub>